-In this regard, the significant conceptual difference between the current paper and most of the previous research is that this study is done in terms of free-surface wave properties in physical rather than Fourier space.
-We do not rely on existence of wave groups (side bands) in the initial wave field because the formation of the appropriate wave groups accompanying wave breaking is an internal process in the nonlinear wave field subject to physical instabilities.
-Rather, our initial conditions consist of steep monochromatic waves which are allowed to evolve naturally and this evolution appears to inevitably lead to breaking if the initial waves are sufficiently steep.
-Sidebands naturally grow from the background noise and are expected to be defined by the ratio of characteristic wave steepness $\epsilon = ak_0$ to spectral bandwidth $\Delta \omega/\omega_0$, where k_0 and ω_0 are some characteristic wavenumber and angular frequency respectively, and a is the mean amplitude at this wavenumber:
+This study is done in terms of free-surface wave properties in physical rather than Fourier space.
+We do not rely on existence of wave groups (sidebands) in the initial wave field because the formation of the appropriate wave groups accompanying wave breaking is an internal process in the nonlinear wave field subject to physical instabilities.
+Rather, our initial conditions consist of steep monochromatic waves which are allowed to evolve and this evolution appears to inevitably lead to breaking if the initial waves are sufficiently steep.
+Sidebands naturally grow from the background noise and are expected to be defined by the ratio of characteristic wave steepness $\epsilon = ak_0$ to spectral bandwidth $\Delta\omega/\omega_0$, where k_0 and ω_0 are some characteristic wavenumber and angular frequency respectively, and a is the mean amplitude at this wavenumber:

-$$M_I = \frac{\epsilon}{\Delta \omega / \omega_0}.$$ (1.1)
+$$M_I = \frac{\epsilon}{\Delta \omega / \omega_0}.\tag{1.1}$$

 This ratio was shown important in the original studies of instabilities of weakly modulated trains of monochromatic carrier waves of small amplitudes.
-Here, we denote this ratio as M_I (Modulational Index).
-Our study mainly deals with slowly modulated twodimensional monochromatic waves, which are, however, even initially not of the small amplitude, and therefore, analogy of the observed empirical modulational interplay with the small-amplitude near-monochromatic theoretical BF process should be treated with caution.
+Here, we denote this ratio as M_I (modulational index).
+Our study mainly deals with slowly modulated two-dimensional monochromatic waves, which are, however, even initially not of the small amplitude, and therefore, analogy of the observed empirical modulational interplay with the small-amplitude near-monochromatic theoretical BF process should be treated with caution.
 In our paper, M_I signifies the fact that the wave steepness and length of wave modulation (or number N of waves in the modulation where $1/N \sim \Delta k/k_0$) are not independent quantities, i.e. steeper waves will correspond to fewer waves in a modulation.
-Thus, if nonlinear waves are allowed to evolve naturally, they will form groups where N is not a free parameter, but will be defined by the initial steepness ε .
+Thus, if nonlinear monochromatic waves are allowed to evolve, they will form groups where N is not a free parameter, but will be defined by the initial steepness ε .

-In Babanin et al. (2007a), prediction of the breaking onset of two-dimensional waves in deep water was attempted first by means of a fully nonlinear numerical model and then tested in a laboratory experiment.
-Distance to the point of breaking could be controlled by varying the Initial Monocromatic Steepness (IMS) ε_0 .
+In Babanin et al. (2007b), prediction of the breaking onset of two-dimensional waves in deep water was attempted first by means of a fully nonlinear numerical model and then tested in a laboratory experiment.
+Distance to the point of breaking could be controlled by varying the initial monocromatic steepness (IMS) ε_0 .
 Thus, the incipient breaker was measured and found to asymptote at the Stokes steepness limit of $2\epsilon{br} \approx 0.88$.

 This paper extends the pilot study into a detailed investigation of the properties of breaking waves and the processes responsible for breaking.
-In Section 2 of the present paper, simulations of the evolution of steep-to-very-steep waves to the point of breaking are undertaken by means of the fully-nonlinear Chalikov-Sheinin model (Chalikov & Sheinin 2005).
-Particular attention is paid to the evolution of nonlinear wave properties, such as steepness, skewness and asymmetry, in the physical, rather than Fourier space, and to their interplay leading to the onset of breaking.
-The role of the superimposed wind is also investigated.
-Instantaneously, the capacity of the wind to affect the breaking onset is minimal unless the wind forcing is very strong.
-Wind is, however, important on longer time scales in increasing the wave steepness and ultimately altering the breaking statistics.
+In §2 of the present paper, simulations of the evolution of steep to very steep waves to the point of breaking are undertaken by means of the fully nonlinear Chalikov-Sheinin model (Chalikov & Sheinin 2005).
+Particular attention is paid to the evolution of nonlinear wave properties, such as steepness, skewness and asymmetry, and to their interplay leading to the onset of breaking.
+The role of the superimposed wind is also mentioned.

-In Section 3, the detailed laboratory study is described.
+In § 3, the detailed laboratory study is described.
 The theoretical predictions are verified and quantified.
 In addition, some features of the nonlinear development not revealed by the model (i.e. reduction of the wave period which further promotes an increase in steepness prior to breaking) are investigated.
 Since the location of the incipient breaker can be controlled, its physical properties are examined as well as characteristics of waves both preceding and following the breaker.
 The experiments were performed both with and without a superimposed wind, the role of which is also investigated.